pub struct GitContext<'a> {

 For each path:

-- Checks if the atom already exists in the repository.
+- Checks if the Atom already exists in the repository and on the remote.

-- If any error occurs during publishing, the atom is skipped, and an error is logged.
+- On failure, the Atom is skipped, and an error is logged.

 §Error Handling

-- The function aims to process all provided paths, even if some fail.
+- The function processes all provided paths, even if some fail.

 §Return Value